Apply for a Cement Products Trading License in Dubai

 Step 4: Lease Your Business Facility

-Dubai South requires licence holders to have a registered business address within the free zone.
+Dubai South requires license holders to have a registered business address within the free zone.
 Options range from flexi-desk arrangements to dedicated office and warehouse units, depending on your operational requirements.

-Step 5: Pay Licence Fees and Receive Approval
+Step 5: Pay License Fees and Receive Approval

-Once documents are verified and fees paid, the authority issues your trading licence.
+Once documents are verified and fees paid, the authority issues your trading license.
 The process typically takes between two and four weeks, subject to document completeness and authority workload.

 Step 6: Open a Corporate Bank Account

-Following licence issuance, you can proceed with opening a UAE corporate bank account.
+Following license issuance, you can proceed with opening a UAE corporate bank account.
 Several local and international banks operate in the UAE and support free zone entities.

 Costs Involved in Setting Up

-Setup costs for a Cement Products Trading Licence at Dubai South Business Hub vary depending on the chosen facility type, visa requirements, and additional services.
+Setup costs for a Cement Products Trading License at Dubai South Business Hub vary depending on the chosen facility type, visa requirements, and additional services.
 Typical costs include:

 Office or flexi-desk lease costs